 At our Family Birth Center, our physicians, certified nurse midwives, doulas and specially designed labor suites create an environment where women with low-risk pregnancies can have the best delivery experience possible.

 We are the only hospital in the region that offers a Low-Intervention Birth Program, where staff members are focused on making non-medicated deliveries possible.
 This program offers prenatal care and education, labor and delivery, as well as postpartum care with a low level of medical intervention.
 All MU Health Care obstetricians can provide low-intervention care.

-We also offer an innovative prenatal care program called CenteringPregnancy, which brings together women in their second trimesters for sessions of group prenatal care and learning.
+We also offer women innovative group prenatal care, which brings together women in their second trimesters for sessions of care and learning.

 If your baby requires special medical attention after birth, he or she will receive treatment in our state-of-the-art neonatal intensive care unit, or NICU, staffed by a team of specially trained nurses, physicians, respiratory care practitioners, advanced practice nurses, social workers and pharmacists.

 Each year, our neonatal transport team helps hundreds of babies from other health care facilities get to the care they need at our NICU.
 The transport team consists of specially trained nurses and respiratory care practitioners whose main focus is transporting babies who weigh less than 15 pounds.